rethinkdb/rethinkdb-rs/2-query-language/changefeeds/javascript.md

 * [max](/api/javascript/max) (returns an initial value)
 * [orderBy](/api/javascript/order_by).[limit](/api/javascript/limit) (returns an initial value)

+Limitations and caveats on chaining with changefeeds:

+* `min`, `max` and `orderBy` must be used with indexes.
-Note that with changefeeds, `orderBy` requires `limit` and vice-versa.
-Neither command works by itself.
-You can't use changefeeds after [concatMap](/api/javascript/concat_map) or other transformations not on this list.
-RethinkDB applies transformations before determining changes.
+* `orderBy` requires `limit`; neither command works by itself.
+* You cannot use changefeeds after [concatMap](/api/javascript/concat_map) or other transformations whose results cannot be pushed to the shards.
+* Transformations are applied before changes are calculated.

 You can also chain `changes` before any command that operates on a sequence of documents, as long as that command doesn't consume the entire sequence.
 (For instance, `count` and `orderBy` cannot come after the `changes` command.)